The singles charts are no more but is this a good thing?

 Also falling into the embarrassingly bad and ‘how did that ever get into the charts ?’ category, Reggae Like It Used Be by Paul Nicholas nestles in the middle of this triple decker of trash.
 I have written in much more detail about PN in Rubbish Songs, Inexplicable Hits section of this little blog, specifically about the even more irritating Grandma’s Party.
 Needless to say, this was also rubbish.

 And notice within the ‘Bubblers’ a certain Judge Dread and his latest waxing The Winkle Man, on its way to a high of No. 35.
 Judge Dread had 8 top 40 hits in the 70s, none of which were played on Radio 1 or TOTP.
 His songs were Reggae-inflected rudeness , two of his later minor hits being Up With The Cock and Y Viva Suspenders.
 You get the idea.
 Which just goes to show the record buying public loved something a little risqué, whether they had heard the record or not, and it was probably not.
-There was a certain type of kudos achieved by surreptitiously revealing a Judge Dread record to your pals in the same way you might by conspiratorially displaying a copy of Playboy from its hiding place under the bed.
+There was a certain type of kudos achieved by surreptitiously revealing a Judge Dread record to your pals in the same way you might by conspiratorially display a copy of Playboy from its hiding place under your bed.
 Up until a few months ago I had never heard a Judge Dread song.
 In December of 2019 I attended a Bad Manners gig in Edinburgh and in support was, believe it or not, a Judge Dread tribute act who reeled off his ‘Big’ hits from soup to nuts.
 He was really quite good.

 Judge Dread was probably only ever outdone in the chart rudeness stakes by Ivor Biggun and The Red Nosed Burglars with their 1978 No. 22 smash, I’m A Winker, and they were very insistent that this was a misprint.
 Strangely, wonderful Radio 1, DLT and the septuagenarian pop panel failed to add this to the Radio 1 playlist.
 Turned out Ivor Biggun was Doc Cox from Esther Rantzen’s awful consumerist show, That’s Life.
 He couldn’t even stop himself being slightly rude on that show either, given his TV name.
 Mind you, they were obsessed with rude-shaped vegetables.
-But rudeness aside, records that were not on the Radio 1 playlist rarely made it into the charts.
+But rudeness aside, records that were not on the Radio 1 playlist rarely made it into the charts unless they had some notoriety.

 Anyone casually perusing this chart from 1976 might notice just how many MOR records peppered the top 30, songs that were written in committee as vehicles for various MOR acts.
-In fact, out of the top 30 well over half could be described as easy listening or middle of the road.
+In fact, out of the top 30, well over half could be described as easy listening or middle of the road.
 There is nothing in this chart that is particularly threatening or might scare the horses.
-Brotherhood of Man, Cliff, The Stylistics (who really churned out the MOR hits in the 70s), Bellamy Brothers, Sutherland Brothers and Quiver, Frankie Valli, Stylistics clones Sheer Elegance (rubbish name), the overwrought Eric Carmen and just creeping into Top 30, the lovely Tina Charles with yet another song that sounded exactly like I Love To Love.
+Brotherhood of Man, Cliff, The Stylistics (who really churned out the bla’ hits in the 70s), Bellamy Brothers, Sutherland Brothers and Quiver, Frankie Valli, Stylistics clones Sheer Elegance (rubbish name), the overwrought Eric Carmen and just creeping into Top 30, the lovely Tina Charles with yet another song that sounded exactly like I Love To Love.
 We even have a young Midge Ure and Slik encroaching into chart territory with the bombastic but certainly not fantastic Requiem.
 With the exception of the legendary Isaac Hayes, some interesting experimental pop from Diana Ross and a bit of ultra-smooth soul from the wonderful Gladys Knight, there is little in this chart to excite any young person with an interest in music.

-But hang on a cotton-picking’ moment!
+But hang on a cotton-pickin’ moment!
 Who’s that making such an unholy row around that adjacent temporal corner?
 Why it’s The Sex Pistols and their punk pals!
 Come to save us from being smothered by marshmallow light musical blandness.
 Hurrah!
 It just takes a cursory glance at this particular chart to see that things had to change.
 The charts had be wrested back from the terminal Radio 1 mediocrity that controlled them, that had almost turned da kids into The Children of the Damned (and I don’t mean Dave Vanian and Rat Scabies.
 Yet).
 But that’s what the singles charts did.
 They provided a template for our society at any given time.
 And irrespective of the blandness quotient, they still provided hours of analytical fun.
-I would go as far as to argue that any chart from the 50s until their ostensible end in the 90s could be analysed meaningfully either sociologically, economically, politically, musically and, of course, aesthetically, which is where the fun would really begin.
+I would go as far as to argue that any chart from the 50s until their ostensible end in the early 90s could be analysed meaningfully either sociologically, economically, politically, musically and, of course, aesthetically, which is where the fun would really begin.

-As mentioned previously in ‘Rubbish Songs, Inexplicable Hits‘, anyone in the public eye could have a hit record, irrespective whether they could sing or not.
+As mentioned previously in ‘Rubbish Songs, Inexplicable Hits‘, anyone in the public eye could have a hit record, irrespective of whether they could sing or not.
 There was an unpleasant alliance between ‘celebrities’, Radio 1, some record companies and TOTP.
 When a ‘celebrity’ (a word I’ve always hated due to the implication that those people should be ‘celebrated’) was ‘hot’ someone would approach them from a smallish record company and suggest they make a single.
 The celebrity would, through one eye see pound signs and through the other mainstream pop coolness.
 How deluded they usually were.
 But because these bozos were well known, they could guaranteee being placed on the septuagenarian Radio 1 playlist and a spot on TOTP.
 If they could get that, they were made (for a short time at least)!
 The combination of Radio 1 playlist repetition, exposure to 20 million viewers on a Thursday night along with the TV show they were famous for was irresistible to many gullible sections of the record buying public.
 Hence we were subjected to the likes of:

 - Telly Savalas of Kojak fame who got to No. 1 in 1975 with a shocking version of Bread’s ‘If‘